 IEDC Small Business Relief Loan

 We want to thank you for your interest in the Itasca Small Business Relief Fund Loan Program.
 It has been amazing to give back to our community in such a substantial way during this crisis.
-It was only possible through the hard work of our board, team and partners that we have been able to accomplish so much thus far.
+It has been possible through the hard work of our board, team and partners that we have been able to accomplish so much thus far.
 The ISBRF Loan Program is still available.
 We encourage you to reach out to one of us at our office to help!

 The purpose of this fund is: